Infamous (2006 film): Historical accuracy

 One other major difference between the two films is that Infamous shows Smith killing the Clutter men in the basement and Hickock killing the women upstairs, while Capote shows Smith killing all four victims.
-McGrath patterned the murder scene after Smith's initial confession where he claimed he only killed the two men, but he later changed his story and claimed that he committed all the murders.
-He told Alvin Dewey he changed his confession to spare Hickock's mother from thinking that her son was a murderer.
-Smith told Alvin Dewey: "She's a real sweet person.
+McGrath patterned the murder scene after what Alvin Dewey told George Plimpton: "He [Smith] admitted that he had killed two, Mr. Clutter and his son Kenyon, and then he handed the shotgun to Hickock and said, "I've done all I can do, you take care of the other two."
+Then, while the statement was being typed up, he sent word to me that he wanted to change the statement.
+I said, "Well, why do you want to do that?"
+He said, "Well, I was talking to Hickock and he doesn't want to die with his mother thinking he committed two of those murders.
+I have no folks, they don't care about me or anything, so why don't we just make it that way."
+I felt that his first statement, the one that he made under oath, was the correct statement."
+According to Dewey, Capote disagreed with him and believed that Smith killed all four for the simple reason that he didn't believe Hickock "had the intestinal fortitude to do it".
+In Capote's account, he quoted Smith speaking about Hickock's mother to Dewey: "She's a real sweet person.
 It might be some comfort to her to know Dick never pulled the trigger.
 None of it would have happened without him, in a way it was mostly his fault, but the fact remains I'm the one that killed them."
 Both Smith and Hickock refused to testify in court, leading to a lack of an official record detailing who killed the women.
 For this reason, the film In Cold Blood showed Smith killing the men in the basement but left it ambiguous as to which man killed the women upstairs.